-Ohio State students assist in this project by documenting spaces of sociality, such as comic book shops, used record stores, local diners, state parks, community centers, farmers markets, etc. They interview farmers, forest workers, business owners, community leaders, young entrepreneurs, trappers, hunters, gardeners and others who have storied the lands they occupy in various ways.
-In the process, students consider the relations between city dwellers and rural groups, between old-timers and in-migrators, between diverse groups of residents.
+Ohio State students assist in this project by documenting spaces of sociality, such as comic book shops, used record stores, local diners, state parks, community centers, farmers markets, etc. They interview farmers, forest workers, business owners, community leaders, local historians, entrepreneurs, trappers, hunters, gardeners and others who have storied the lands they occupy in various ways.
+In the process, students consider the relations between city dwellers and rural groups, between old-timers and in-migrators, and between diverse groups of residents.
 They discover the various ways in which these groups articulate their vision for a local future.
-Through reflection and discussion, students contribute to the research project’s developing conceptualization of “local culture,” “community revitalization” and “diverse environmentalisms.”
-All fieldwork work is coded and deposited in the Ohio State University Folklore Archives.
+All fieldwork work is accessioned into the Folklore Archives and provided to community collaborators.

-The Ohio Field Schools initiative, then, has two major foci: The first are the various local documentation and archival initiatives we support through the Folklore Archives, as well as the Ohio Field Schools Collection in the Folklore Archives, which contains materials collected over the course of the projects; and the second is the Ohio Field School course, which is offered during spring semester.
+The Ohio Field School Program has two major foci: the various local documentation and archival initiatives we support through the Ohio Field School Collection in the Folklore Archives; and the training of students from across the University in methods of collaborative ethnography.
 You can read more about each of these foci below.

 The Ohio Field School Course: CS5189-S (offered in spring semester): provides an introduction to ethnographic field methods (participant-observation, writing field notes, photographic documentation, audio-interviewing), archiving, and the public exhibition of research for both undergraduates and graduate students.
 Students will contribute to a team-based, immersive research project designed to document the ways that diverse communities express and preserve a sense of place in the face of economic, environmental and cultural change.
 The semester-long, experientially-based course will consist of three parts: